boiarchuk-m/Diamonds-price-prediction/README.md

 ```

-In the output you will get the price of the diamond
+In the output, you will get the price of the diamond

 ```bash
 {'Value': 445.126}